Web3 Technology Explained: The Future of the Decentralized Internet

 -

-Reduced data breaches
+Reduced risk of mass data breaches

 -